 Best Option for the Quantum of Solace Black Shawl Collar Cardigan

-A new alternative on this (very old!) block.
-And it certainly hits a lot of the right style notes!
+Our “Best Option” once again.
 Coming to us from the venerable Canadian retailer, it uses a 100% organic cotton yarn and includes contrasting knit around the collar and placket to give it some visual interest.
+And the price is right in the middle of the pack.
 You’ll need to replace the buttons for a screen accurate look, but that’s true of almost all the options out there.
-Pick up something like these ones and it should be an easy fix.
-While cotton won’t be as warm as wool, I’d still be happy to wear this for a boat ride on a cool summer evening.
-Simons has sizes small to XXL on their website.
+Pick up some like these ones and it should be an easy fix.
+While cotton won’t be as warm as wool, I’d still be happy to wear this for a boat ride on a cool early fall evening.
+Simons is down to sizes small to large on their website.
+But don’t worry: we have plenty of other great options for you larger gentlemen below!

 Yep, yet another alternative from Amazon.
 This time we’re getting a 50% polyester, 20% Merino wool, 15% acrylic and 15% nylon blend yarn.
 Other than that, the design details are pretty similar to the other options above.
 Amazon has plenty of sizes in stock, and the cardigan is certainly well rated, with 4.7 stars out of 5 after 244 reviews.